jshcordoba/Pio-Report-Pull/README.md

 To use the class and pull a report right away you would do the following:

-  ReportOne = PioReportPull(yourusername, password, name of report as seen in pio*)
+   - ReportOne = PioReportPull(yourusername, password, name of report as seen in pio*)

-  *Make sure that this is the only report that has that name.
+  - *Make sure that this is the only report that has that name.

 So, in practice, it would look like:

-  ReportOne = PioReportPull('xxxx', 'xxxx','Daily_Analytics')
+  - ReportOne = PioReportPull('xxxx', 'xxxx','Daily_Analytics')

 To access the report use:

-  PioReportPull.get_report_path()
+  -PioReportPull.get_report_path()
-  Note: This is assuming that nothing else is being downloaded at the same time.
+  -Note: This is assuming that nothing else is being downloaded at the same time.
         The call brings back the complete path from the last downloaded file.

 Voila!